-A few weeks ago, I wrote a post about how to find your daily calorie need.
+A few weeks ago, I wrote a post about how to find your daily calorie needs.
 The logical next question (which many of you asked) is: How many of these calories should come from protein, carbs, and fat respectively?

 In this post, I will explain what calories and macronutrients are and give my recommendation on how much of each to eat in your daily diet.

 Calories are a measure of energy.
 There are roughly 3,500 calories in a pound of fat, meaning that if you burn 3,500 calories more than you eat, you will lose a pound.

 To build muscle, you need to eat more calories than you burn, so you have spare energy that can be converted to muscle (unless you have substantial fat reserves that can be used for energy).
 This is why building muscle and losing fat at the same time is so difficult.
 Your body prefers to be in either “building” or “burning” mode at any given time.

 However, having your weight fluctuate like this to maximize long-term gains isn’t very practical for most people, who just want to be healthy and look good year-round.
 This is why I recommend a more balanced approach, where you eat a consistently healthy diet with the right split of macronutrients to both fuel your muscles and avoid gaining unwanted fat.